cloudnativetrainings/trainings/container_fundamentals/13_caching/README.md

 # Caching

-In this training, you will learn how to write Dockerfiles which will increase build time due to using caches.
+In this training, you will learn how to write Dockerfiles which will decrease build time due to using caches.

 >Navigate to the folder `13_caching` from CLI, before you get started.